Rent safe and private dog parks hosted by locals

 German Shepherds want to please their owners.
 As a working line of dogs, they’re not prone to undesirable behaviors UNLESS they’re bored.
 Boredom-driven behaviors can be combatted by physical exercise and brain exercise.
 Start with basic commands like sit, stay, come, and down.
 Most GSDs can master these basic commands quickly, setting a strong foundation for more advanced training.

-What Do Owners Love About German Shepherds?
+Why Do People Love German Shepherds?

 We asked Sniffspot dog owners what they love the most about their German Shepherd Dogs, and here’s what they had to say about their pups: